floshin/acrolib/about.md

 In the *International Terminology of Acrobatic Gymnastics* (an ongoing work in progress to which you can [contribute here](https://github.com/floshin/acrolib/edit/main/glossary.md)), you'll find all kinds of terms known from or associated with acrobatic gymnastics, hand-to-hand and floor acro.

 Over time we will add terms of diverse languages and associate them with related terms from other languages in order to reduce the current confusion when talking about elements with people from another country (or even just another acrobatic school).
 On the basis on this research we try to suggest a terminology, a common language, based on the most precise and/or most commonly used terms.
-Later we want to add images or short animations to illustrate many of these terms.
+In the future we want to add images or short animations to illustrate these terms.

-You can use the search function of your browser to search for terms you heard of but don't know what they mean or to search for terms you already know (you can also type cyrillic) in order to learn how they are called in other languages.
+You can use the search function of your browser to search for terms you heard of but don't know what they mean or to search for terms you already know (you can also type cyrillic, but not many russian names have been added yet) in order to learn how they are called in other languages.

-At the moment we focus on adding English, German and Russian terms.
+At the moment the focus lies on English, Russian and German.
 But in the future we would like to also add Portuguese, Hebrew and other languages of the leading federations of the sport.
 While we try to add terms from diverse languages, the texts will remain English to be accessible for an international audience.

 <!--
 ## International Acrobatics Calendar